viniciusmuller/Monocle/README.md

 - Add button to delete items
 - Add button to clear player inventory
 - Add button to add item to player
+- Raid alert (when user is carrying more a detonator and explosive charges)